-Larry Greenwood is a senior advisor at BGA, where he advises clients on government relations and international economic policy, with expertise in trade, finance, development and Asia.
+Larry advises clients on government relations and international economic policy, with expertise in trade, finance, development and Asia.
 In addition to supporting clients in the San Francisco Bay Area, Larry draws on his experience over the past four decades to help clients address business issues in Japan.

-Greenwood served from 2006-2011 as vice president at the Asian Development Bank (ADB) in Manila, Philippines, where he oversaw the ADB’s loan and grant operations in East and Southeast Asia and the Pacific Island countries.
-He played a leading role in helping the bank triple both its lending and capital, increase its budget after a long period of austerity, and enhance its development effectiveness.
+Larry served from 2006 to 2011 as vice president at the Asian Development Bank (ADB) in Manila, Philippines, where he oversaw the ADB’s loan and grant operations in East and Southeast Asia and the Pacific Island countries.
+He played a leading role in helping the bank triple both its lending and capital, increase its budget after a long period of austerity and enhance its development effectiveness.

-Greenwood was a career diplomat from 1976-2006 serving in a variety of positions in the State Department in Washington, D.C., and at U.S. embassies in Manila, Dakar, Tokyo and Singapore.
-He served twice in the embassy in Tokyo from 1986-1991 and from 1996-2000 working on a broad range of trade and investment issues, including insurance, telecommunications, retail, air and maritime transport, competition policy, deregulation and corporate governance.
+Larry was a career diplomat from 1976 to 2006 serving in a variety of positions in the U.S. State Department in Washington, D.C., and at U.S. embassies in Manila, Dakar, Tokyo and Singapore.
+He served twice in the embassy in Tokyo from 1986-91 and from 1996-2000 working on a broad range of trade and investment issues, including insurance, telecommunications, retail, air and maritime transport, competition policy, deregulation and corporate governance.

-Greenwood served as U.S. ambassador to the Asia Pacific Economic Cooperation (APEC) group from 2000-2003 and led the team supporting presidential participation in APEC summits in Brunei, Shanghai and Los Cabos.
-Greenwood retired in 2006 as principal deputy assistant secretary in the Economic Bureau of the State Department where he was responsible for international financial and development matters, including leading the restructuring of Iraqi debt in 2005.
+Larry served as U.S. ambassador to the Asia Pacific Economic Cooperation (APEC) group from 2000 to 2003 and led the team supporting presidential participation in APEC summits in Brunei, Shanghai and Los Cabos.
+He retired in 2006 as principal deputy assistant secretary in the Economic Bureau of the U.S. State Department where he was responsible for international financial and development matters, including leading the restructuring of Iraqi debt in 2005.